 - There is a legal obligation on JNF UK to process data.

 JNF UK may change this policy from time to time and any such changes will be published on our website.
-Notwithstanding any change to this policy, we will continue to process your personal data in accordance with your rights and our obligations in law.
+You are advised to review it from time to time to check that no changes have been made to any sections that are important to you.
+Where appropriate, any changes will be notified to you by email.
+Notwithstanding any changes to this policy, we will continue to process your personal data in accordance with your rights and our obligations in law.

 - 2. What personal data is collected from you and where is it collected from?